learn-co-students/normal-distribution-standard-scores-one-sample-z-test-houston-ds-082619/README.md

             * Cumulative distribution function: `scipy.stats.norm.cdf`
         * Statistical hypotheses and hypothesis testing
         * One-sample z-test
+            * z-statistic: denominator: _sample variance_
-            * Spend some time explaining null and alternative hypotheses but do not dwell too much (more than 5 minutes) on this part.
-                * Hypothesis testing will be explained in a later section.
+            * Spend some time explaining the statement of null and alternative hypotheses but do not dwell too much (more than 5 minutes) on this part.
+Hypothesis testing will be explained more in depth in Section 20.
+            * Discuss the importance of $\alpha$ (significance level) as a threshold.
+            * Students should grasp the difference between one-tailed and two-tailed one-sample z-tests.

 * Summary (10 minutes)